IOC says London ready to welcome the world

 “The preparations are going on, a lot of volunteers are in full training to help the athletes and the public and the different people involved in the Games,” he said.

-“The cultural program is also nearly ready.
+“The cultural programme is also nearly ready.
 We are in no doubt that this summer will be a summer like no other in Britain.”

 One-and-a-half million tickets would then be available for the soccer and a further 1.5 million for the Paralympics.

-“As we finalize the seating plan more seats will become available during the Games,” he said.
+“As we finalise the seating plan more seats will become available during the Games,” he said.

 Deighton also said he was “strongly confident” that LOCOG would not request any more funding from the government.